We all feel the pressures of “speeding up” and are often being told to “optimize our productivity” and “maximize our efficiency”.

 Keep snacks (both healthy one and guilty pleasures) within reach.

 A hungry mind is not a focused mind.
 Pack a few of your favourite snacks to keep you satisfied and working as you eat.

-Snacks can be a great reward, so keep a few with you in you “go-bag” or at your desk to reward yourself for small victories.
+Snacks can be a great reward, so keep a few with you in your “go-bag” or at your desk to reward yourself for small victories

 Tip 12: Checklists: Celebrate Small Victories and Manage On-Going Tasks